AT&T Is Only A Buy If You're Already Retired (NYSE:T)

 Conclusion

 AT&T is a really nice income stock and has been so for several decades.
-The muted dividend increases over the last decade has made the company less and less interesting for dividend growth investors.
+The muted dividend increases over the last decade have made the company less and less interesting for dividend growth investors.
 This trend looks set to continue for at least the next couple of years.
-In sum this means if you're looking for capital gains or rapid dividend growth, you should look elsewhere.
+In sum, this means if you're looking for capital gains or rapid dividend growth, you should look elsewhere.
 If, on the other hand, you are retired and need a high and reliable income adjusted for inflation but it is not important to you to have capital gains, this stock is almost tailor-made for you.
 It is almost like a high-yielding inflation-protected security.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.